 - Scope of intermediaries should be specified as their tasks are further clarified.
-Commercial banks and other payment service providers are likely to play intermediary roles. - Regulations should be considered in connection with the elaboration of the design of CBDC.
+Deposit institutions, such as commercial banks, and other payment service providers are likely to play intermediary roles. - Regulations should be considered in connection with the elaboration of the design of CBDC.